Matho/server-setup-tutorial/Readme.md

 If the problem is on `gluster2` node, use:
 `$ sudo mount -t glusterfs gluster2.example.com:/volume1 /storage-pool`

-If you have issues with Portainer, solution could be:
+If you have issues with Portainer, solution could be on ubuntu1:
 `$ sudo docker service update portainer_agent --force`

 ## 16 Summary